MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MatchOptions.md

 You can choose to enable predictive matching for Search campaigns if you use conversion-based auto-bidding strategies (maximize conversions, target CPA, and target ROAS).
 Note: Predictive matching is available for Search campaigns, while predictive targeting is available for Audience campaigns.

 > [!NOTE]
 > Not everyone has predictive matching for Search campaigns yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

-The table below shows how the keyword “Contoso tea” would match with the different keyword match types.
+The table below shows how the keyword â€œContoso teaâ€ would match with the different keyword match types.

 | Search query | Broad match (Syntax: *keyword*) | Phrase match (Syntax: "*keyword*") | Exact match (Syntax: [*keyword*]) |
 | --- | --- | --- | --- |